SeismicSource/sourcespec_testruns/README.md

 The code is available at [github.com/SeismicSource/sourcespec](https://github.com/SeismicSource/sourcespec).

-A very incomplete documentation can be found at [sourcespec.readthedocs.io](https://sourcespec.readthedocs.io).
+The official documentation can be found at [sourcespec.readthedocs.io](https://sourcespec.readthedocs.io).

 ## source_spec